 This need for a moral standard that is outside ourselves may seem like a formidable argument from Lewis at first glance.
 Clearly I had a hard time making a case against it in my paper years ago, but since then I’ve become a bit more educated on how we may measure morality and understand its origin and patterns.
 There are several ways of determining “right” from “wrong” in the light of nature and humanity without the need for divine absolutes.

-One ethical system that I briefly defined in my post Why I Have No Morals is consequentialism, which determines an action’s worth based on its outcome.
+One ethical system that I briefly defined in another post is consequentialism, which determines an action’s worth based on its outcome.
 I personally find value in this idea, but I know that there are many, many more, including utilitarianism, which defines “good” as what gives the most happiness to the greatest number of people, and deontology, which encourages people to only do what they would be satisfied seeing all others doing as well; it assigns us a duty to fairness (more details on page 232 of The God Delusion).

 I find these non-religious moral theories to be concrete and measurable while also subjective.
 You can’t stamp onto an action a percentage of how “good” or “bad” it is; it all depends, and some actions don’t really fall into a category.
 As I sit and write this blog post right now, I don’t see it as a right or wrong action the same way I would see, say, the action of rescuing a helpless kitten from a tree.
 To put it in Lewis’ words, “You would not call a man humane for ceasing to set mousetraps if he did so because he believed there were no mice in the house” (15).

 So without the ontological moral standard, how do I know that saving a kitten from a tree is a good thing?
 In my own preferred moral theory of consequentialism, for example, I would act because I know that that kitten is probably afraid and in pain.
-Physical perceptions such as pain or hunger are more or less non-negotiable; rather than a built-in moral compass, we have these instinctual reactions that have evolved within our species because they keep us alive and out of danger.
-More complicated emotions arise naturally in the same way, often resulting from factors such as a need to have a partner with whom to reproduce (consider the trauma of heartbreak) or the fight for justice for lives lost in shootings (there is a universal opposition to death).
+Physical perceptions such as pain or hunger are more or less non-negotiable; rather than a built-in moral compass, we have these instinctual reactions that have evolved within living organisms because they keep us alive and out of danger.
 It seems that in almost every case, the cause of an action or desire can be traced back to a universal need for humanity to continue, thrive, and evolve.